Estonia–India relations

 Estonia–India relations are the bilateral relations between Estonia and India.
 India first recognised Estonia on 22 September 1921 when the former had just acquired membership in the League of Nations.
 India re-recognised Estonia on 9 September 1991 and diplomatic relations were established on 2 December of the same year in Helsinki.
-Estonia is represented in India by its embassy in New Delhi.
-India has an embassy in Tallinn.
+The Embassy of India in Tallinn was opened on 28 December, 2021 headed by a Cd’A a.i.
+Since 1991, Embassy of India, Helsinki (Finland) was concurrently accredited to Estonia.
+The first Resident Ambassador Shri Ajaneesh Kumar, presented his credentials on 26 April, 2022.
+Government of Estonia opened its Embassy in New Delhi headed by a C.d’A in February 2012, with the first resident Ambassador presenting his credentials on 22 February, 2013.